 Sexual violence used systematically as a weapon of war is uniquely destructive: it leaves victims with a heavy burden of physical and psychological harm for the rest of their life.
 Beyond the individual, it aims to destroy the reproductive potential of a group or community, and to spread disease.

-By committing these crimes in public, or coercing family and community members either to witness or take part in these atrocities, perpetrators impact the whole community, destroying social bonds and relationships.
+By committing these crimes in public, or by forcing family and community members to witness or take part in atrocities, perpetrators impact the whole community, destroying social bonds.
 As a weapon of conflict, sexual violence aims to demoralise a community or a whole ethnic group, destroying their resilience and ability to rebuild and recover.

 Our approach is survivor-centred, meaning that survivors themselves define their needs and solutions.
 We work to create the conditions that will allow survivors to take the lead in fighting for their rights.
-Our aim is to help transform victims into survivors, and survivors into agents of change.
+Our aim is to transform victims into survivors, and survivors into agents of change.

 The Mukwege Foundation sees three interconnected strategies as essential for change to happen: